sitwithariadne/website/src/how-to-pick-a-teacher.md

 ### Acknowledges the dark side of themselves

-Common humanity includes stuff we don't want, and want to be free of.
-Things like: addiction, anger, and greed.
+Among the things we have, but usually don't want: ignorance, hatred, and greed.

 - Do they acknowledge their darkness?
 - Do they care for it?
 - Does it seem to work?
+- Do they seem to be improving over time?

 ### Has  emotions  you'd want (happiness, contentment, balance)

 This person should have emotions and experiences you want.

 Are they:

 - Content?
 - Balanced?